 Have you ever wondered, “Is he a narcissist?”

 I write from the perspective of a woman because I am one.
-However, what I write about does not discriminate against age, race, wisdom, gender or sexual orientation.
+However, what I write about does not discriminate against age, wisdom, gender, or sexual orientation.
 I have been lucky enough to coach and connect with men and women in twenty-three countries around the world.
-I’ve worked with supermodels, A-list celebs, public figures, politicians, C.E.O’s, professors, professional athletes, students, entrepreneurs, musicians, single moms/dads, lawyers, psychologists, retirees in their 70’s, teenagers just starting out, and the list goes on.
+I’ve worked with supermodels, celebrities, politicians, C.E.O’s, professors, professional athletes, students, entrepreneurs, musicians, single moms/dads, lawyers, psychologists, retirees in their 70’s, teenagers just starting out, and the list goes on.

 What has surprised me the most: NONE of us are immune to red flag blindness, pain, toxic relationships, and thinking that somehow, our “not enough-ness,” is at the root of it all.